deepns/codegym/notes/learnings.md

 Noting down some learnings along the way

+## I/O multiplexing with select and poll

+- Both **select()** and **poll()** are system calls to multiplex I/O among multiple file descriptors (which can be files, sockets, pipes, fifo etc.)
+- select
+  - declare bit sets (for each of read, write, error operations) for list of sockets to monitor
+  - call `select(max_fd, read_fd_set, write_fd_set, error_fd_set, NULL /*timeout*/)`
+  - here `max_fd` is the value of the maximum file descriptor.
+The default value can be obtained from `FD_SETSIZE`.`select` would modify the given fdsets with only the bit of the actual file descriptors available for the given op.
+  - Use **FD_SET(fd, fdset)** to set a particular fd in the given fdset.
+  - Once select returns, walk all the FDs and operate on the ones whose bit is set in the operation fdset we passed to `select()`.
+  - The onus is on the user to keep track of the maximum file descriptor of the process. for e.g. say a server is listening to two sockets simultaneously.
+Along with the server socket and two client connections, we have three in total but cannot set `nfds` to 3.
+Need to set max(all known fds) + 1
+  - expensive due to the need to lookup all file descriptors each time to check for readiness
+- poll

 ## Tracing system calls of a program in macOS

 I didn't know strace didn't exist in macOS.
 The equivalent of strace in macOS is **dtrace**. macOS has a wrapper shell script **dtruss** around dtrace.